 Government regulations provide for full-time status for undergraduate students based on a full-time load of 24 semester hours per academic year and 12 semester hours per semester.
 The definition of full-time students for graduate programs is left to the institution.
 Using the guidance of the undergraduate regulations as the method used to derive full-time status for our clinical and graduate programs, the policy is as follows:

 A graduate student/resident is considered full-time based on the program in which the student is participating.
-The Texas A&M University College of Dentistry academic year for clinical graduate students includes the summer term and is not optional.
+The College of Dentistry academic year for clinical graduate students includes the summer term and is not optional.
 Therefore the full-time equivalent is 9 semester hours or greater during a fall or spring semester, 6 semester hours or greater during the summer term.

 Colleges and schools may impose additional semester credit hour requirements for students holding assistantships or fellowships which exceed the minimum state above.
 Graduate residents engaged in a clinical program are considered full-time as a result of their credit hours enrolled as well as the clinical hours which are an integral part of their program.